 5. Arnol'd: More advanced.
 Useful for specific topics.

 6. Lecture notes by David Tong (Cambridge): Very accessible.
-Contains everything that one must know.
+The new "Theoretical Minimum".

 PS1 (Newtonian Mechanics and Fundamentals): assigned on 02/09 on Moodle; due on TBD